 (3) of this section shall be constituted :

 Provided that the first election to the Corporation

-may be held within a period of six months after the commence of
+may be held within a period of three years and three months after the commence of

 Notwithstanding anything contained in sub-section (4), after the

 commencement of this Act, all powers and duties conferred and imposed

 upon the Corporation by or under this Act, or any other law, shall

 be exercised and performed by this Commissioner till a Corporation

 Duration of Corporation.—(1) The Corporation, unless sooner